Louise Sylvan – President

 Prof Michelle Leishman

-Michelle is a plant ecologist who has over 20 years research experience, focusing on invasive plants, vegetation responses to climate change, restoration ecology and plant conservation.
-She leads an active research group in the Department of Biological Sciences at Macquarie University and also contributes to research and conservation though membership of various committees including the Scientific and Conservation Committee Royal Botanic Gardens & Domain Trust and the Australian Flora Foundation Council.
-She is an Associate Editor Journal of Ecology, past member of the Australian Research Council College of Experts and past Chair of the NSW Scientific Committee.
-She works closely with other researchers, policy people and operational staff through her roles as Deputy Director of MQ Climate Futures and the Biodiversity Node of the NSW Adaptation Research Hub.
-Michelle joined the Bush Heritage Board in 2015.
+Michelle is a plant ecologist with over 20 years research experience focused on invasive plants, vegetation responses to climate change, restoration ecology and plant conservation.
+She leads a research group in the Department of Biological Sciences at Macquarie University.
+Michelle is a member of the Scientific and Conservation Committee of the Royal Botanic Gardens and Domain Trust, Sydney, and of the Australian Flora Foundation Council.
+She's past Chair of the NSW Scientific Committee and current Head of Department.

-Phillip has served as a partner at Allens (a leading commercial law firm) since 1984.
-He specialises in project finance and acquisition financing.
-Phillip has advised on many ground-breaking transactions, and written numerous papers and articles, in those fields and he also lectures on infrastructure projects and takeover finance for a Sydney University Master of Laws course.
+Phillip has been a partner at Allens (a leading commercial law firm) since 1984 where he specialises in project finance and acquisition financing.
+Phillip also lectures on infrastructure projects and takeover finance for a Sydney University Master of Laws course.
 Phillip chairs the Allens Pro Bono and Footprint Committees and serves on the Allens Community Engagement Board.
 He also chairs the board of the Australian Pro Bono Centre and is a director of Suicide Prevention Australia.
-Phillip has been a supporter of Bush Heritage since 1998 and he joined the Board in 2015.

 Dr Rebecca Nelson

-Rebecca Nelson is a lawyer with a strong interest in water management, regulation and policy.
-She is a Fellow (Non-Resident) of the Woods Institute for the Environment at Stanford University and a Senior Fellow of the Melbourne Law School at the University of Melbourne, and combines this work with independent consulting on water and environmental law and policy.
-Previously Rebecca managed a collaborative research program on groundwater law and policy between Stanford University and Sydney University, and worked in the environmental and water law practices of an international law firm, including a long-term secondment as the in-house lawyer for the Murray-Darling Basin Commission (later Authority).
-In 2014 Rebecca was named the Australian Young Environmental Lawyer of the Year by the Law Council of Australia for her significant contribution to environmental law.
-Rebecca joined the Bush Heritage Board in 2014.
+Rebecca is a lawyer with a strong interest in water management, regulation and policy.
+She is a Senior Lecturer at the Melbourne Law School at the University of Melbourne, and a Fellow (Non-Resident) of the Woods Institute for the Environment at Stanford University.
+Rebecca combines this work with independent consulting.
+In 2014, Rebecca was named the Australian Young Environmental Lawyer of the Year by the Law Council of Australia for her significant contribution to environmental law.